malloydata/malloy/README.md

 #### **Using Service Account Key**

-We don't support this but we should
+Add the relevant account information to the new connection, and include the path to the service account key.

-## 4. Run a quick test
+## 4. Test the connection

+Press "test" on the connection to confirm that you have successfully connected to the database.

+## 5. Write some Malloy!

-Create a file called "test.malloy".
-Pick a table.
-Do a thing.
+Create a new file (File -> New File) and call it "test.malloy".
+Do some more stuff.

 # Join the Community